 Walker is the co-founder of ColumbusUnderground.com and TheMetropreneur.com along with his wife and business partner Anne Evans.
-Walker has turned local media from a hobby into a full time career over the past decade and serves on multiple boards and committees throughout the community.
+Walker has turned local media into a full time career over the past decade and serves on multiple boards and committees throughout the community.

 Anne Evans is the Co-Founder and Director of Operations for The Metropreneur and Columbus Underground.
 Her regular columns are At Home, focused on living in urban areas and historic homes, At Work, focused on working in urban areas and creative spaces, and Mega Weekend, plus whatever other Columbus stories there are that need to be told!
 Anne began the Historical Dinner Club in October 2013, an event benefiting the Columbus Historical Society.
 She also advocates for Columbus City Schools and actively works to improve the elementary school at Hubbard Avenue.
 Want to chat about any of these things?
 Send me an email!

 Ayana Wilson is a former staff writer at Columbus Underground who covered local restaurant industry news.

 Rebecca Wagner is a former staff writer at Columbus Underground who reported on local food and restaurant news.
 She's a graduate of Ohio University's E.W.
 Scripps School of Journalism.

 Nicholas Herum is a featured contributor who reviews films for Columbus Underground.
 You can find more of his work at his own website, Movies Hate You Too